29 April ~ Since the trend change a few months ago, we have invested in precious metals and mining and exited the general market indexes.

 7 November ~In today's mail I received an invitation to a special shareholder meeting on November 19th in the Bella Vista Room of the Aquariva Restaurant overlooking the Willamette River in Portland to vote on the sale of our Precision CastParts shares for $235 each to Warren Buffett.

-After talking with CEO Mark Donegan for about 25 minutes, Mr. Buffett made a deal, subject to Board and shareholder approval.
+After talking with CEO Mark Donegan for about 25 minutes, Mr. Buffett made the deal, subject to Board and shareholder approval.
 Mr. Buffett said he didn't do any due diligence, he just looked into Mr. Donegan's eyes — a $37 billion look — Mr. Buffett's biggest acquisition ever.
 Personally it will mean $53 million for Mark Donegan, who has run Precision CastParts since 2003.
 Before that he was a GE executive, after graduating with a BS in accounting from Villanova University.

 Mr. Donegan cordially invites our clients and other shareholders to attend, and I recommend you vote 'yes'.